When I first started my law firm, I asked the lawyers I knew how they dealt with legal clients who preferred credit card payments.

 What’s more, in certain situations like a pandemic, or for clients who can’t visit your law office, it may also be difficult to arrange an in-person appointment just so your client can pay your law firm.

-By offering debit and credit card payments, you can simply complete the transaction online.
+By offering debit and credit card payments, you can simply complete the transaction online and even set up automatic payments.

 When your law firm accepts debit and credit card payments, you: